 Spanish Translation: Pollas en vinagre

-This is probably the most complicated swear word to track back and is perhaps the coolest one in Spanish.
+This is probably the most complicated Spanish cuss word to track back and is perhaps the coolest one in Spanish.
 It is used to express disagreement in a discussion or argument.

 It is not a commonly used swear word, but if you pull this one out in an argument or discussion, people will be impressed and pleasantly surprised.